-And now that Google Business Profiles provide "Insights," or traffic data, we can see exactly how many calls are made to a practice and visits to their website from their Google listing.
+And now that Google My Business provides "Insights," or traffic data, we can see exactly how many calls are made to a practice and visits to their website from their GMB listing.
 We can even narrow it down to how many visitors viewed the listing, which has been showing us clearly that even when a site isn't ranking well, it's still being found on the map.